If I told you that you could become a sucessful YouTuber/vlogger, would you believe me?

 Second, video is a preferred method people have for gaining information.
 The stats don’t lie.
 People spend up to 2.6 times as long on web pages with video than without video.

-Third, the cost of good equipment keeps on falling, and the cameras in our phones have improved greatly in terms of resolution.
+Third, the cost of good equipment keeps on falling, and the cameras in our phones keep getting better.

 The power of video is undeniable.

-All of this brings up the question: how can you become a successful vlogger?
+All of this brings up the question: how can you become a successful YouTuber?

-In this article, I’m going to explain the major steps you need to take to become a successful vlogger, from coming up with a concept for a video series to making a quality video to getting people to see your videos.
+Below are the steps you need to take to become a successful YouTuber, from starting a vlog and coming up with concepts for a video series to making a quality video and making sure people find your videos.

 Many people follow the desire to make a video by coming up with one idea for one video.